Stammen is the career strikeout leader for the University of Dayton, where he pitched for three years.

 - Jan.
 11, 2023: The Padres re-signed Craig to a minor league deal.

 |Draft:||Nationals #12 - 2005 - Out of Univ. of Dayton (OH)|

 Stammen has a fair 87-94 mph four-seam FASTBALL that has a little bit of late life.
 His two-seam sinker has decent movement.
 Craig's fine SLIDER is his best pitch.
 He can throw it for strikes or get hitters to chase it into the dirt.
 His 77-78 mph CHANGEUP is pretty good, and he throws it with decent arm speed.

 Craig's sinker is underrated.
 His slider is really impressive, but he uses it off his fine two-seam sinker.

-- During the first half of the 2009 season, Syracuse (IL-Nationals) pitching coach Steve McCatty helped tweak Craig's delivery.
+- In 2009, Syracuse (IL-Nationals) pitching coach Steve McCatty helped tweak Craig's delivery.
 Stammen's arm angle is farther from his head than before, which has improved the effectiveness of his sinker.

 In his rookie year, Stammen relied heavily on a four-seam fastball, with a curveball as his primary breaking pitch.
 In 2014, he went after hitters primarily with a sinker and slider, with the curve as a third pitch.
 According to manager Matt Williams, Stammen's ability to throw any of those for a strike and generate quick outs with the sinker allows him to "roll through innings pretty quick."